 Here’s how to use Incogni:

 Incogni will promptly contact the people search sites after you complete the payment process.
-They will send opt-out requests as well as follow-ups to ensure your personal information doesn’t end back up online.
+They will send opt-out requests and follow-ups to ensure your personal information doesn’t end up online.

 You can also ask LexisNexis to put your records down.
 However, this is only valid if you are a private individual, enforcement officer, or public official facing the risk of physical harm.
 This also applies to those who are victims of identity theft.